 - Q. (a) Whether guarantee can be issued by ABC ltd. - Ans. (a) Since ABC is an India party, guarantee can be extended by it.
-However in view of the language used in the Notf. about who can provide loan or guarantee, it is advisable to make a small investment by ABC along with XYZ in to LMN, in order to avoid any issue of contravention in future
+In view of the language used in the Notf. about who can provide loan or guarantee it is now possible for Individual indirect promoter to provide Guarantee for and on behalf of the JV/WOS.